dvitanov/lorevc/docs/deciding-to-fundraise/tactical-considerations/what-can-the-market-bear.md

 Examples include trying to raise capital in scorched earth markets, i.e. verticals where a prominent company crashed and burned and poisoned the earth for those who follow.
 Even without a high profile failure, investors might be shy to make a bet in a space they see as having been played out or one that is so new it is hard to understand.

-Another aspect to this issue is the question of how much capital is required to build the business.
+We can add a third circle to the venn diagram: how much capital is required to build the business.
 As explained in [Why You Need a Strategy](/deciding-to-fundraise/why-you-need-a-strategy), you want to avoid constantly fundraising.
 This typically means securing enough capital to hit a big milestone and then raise another round in the next 18-24 months, as per [The Purpose of Fundraising](/deciding-to-fundraise/the-purpose-of-fundraising).

 This number needs to be triangulated with the current market conditions - i.e. what is the typical range for a seed / series A round as of the time you are out raising.
 Ultimately, you need to be able to show a convincing plan that raising something in that range will get you to the next milestone.